-Alcohol withdrawal syndrome (AWS) occurs when a heavy drinker either dramatically reduces their alcohol intake or stops driving alcohol completely.
+Alcohol withdrawal syndrome (AWS) occurs when heavy drinker either dramatically reduces their alcohol intake or stops driving alcohol completely.
 Alcohol withdrawal syndrome can come with serious symptoms.
 Depending on the amount of alcohol being consumed regularly, it might be in the drinker’s best interest to wean off of the addictive substance of medically trained supervision.

 What are the symptoms of alcohol withdrawal?